imayhaveborkedit/discord-ext-voice-recv/README.md

         self.do_something_like_handle_disconnect(ssrc)
 ```

 Note that these functions must be sync functions, as they are dispatched from a thread.
 Trying to use an async function will result in an error.
 This restriction only applies to sink listeners, and normal async event listeners will function as per usual.
-The event listener dispatch thread is different from the one used to dispatch the `write()` callback so potential threadsafety issues should be considered.
+The event listener dispatch thread is different from the one used to dispatch the `write()` callback so potential thread safety issues should be considered.
 A decorator argument to run the event callback in the other thread *may* be added later.

 ## New events
 ```python